Chapter 38 BWV 73 Herr, wie du willt, so schicks mit mir

 Bach′s solution to the problem in this opening movement is to combine the elements of chorus, chorale and recitative within an Italianate concerto/ritornello structure so as to create an entirely original dramatic and musical structure.

-The macro-structure of the movement is easily understood:
+The macro-structure of the movement is set out thus:

 Section 1: from bar 1——-ritornello—–two chorale phrases (chorus)—–recitative (tenor).